Leopard 2: Political discussions

 The matter was discussed at a conference of defence ministers from NATO members and allies, but no agreement was reached.
 The German position was heavily criticized by some of the other European governments with Poland threatening to unilaterally export their Leopards if permission from Berlin was not given.
 The Polish and Ukrainian governments then announced that Ukrainian soldiers would start training on Polish Leopard 2 tanks in Poland.
+The German government also faced domestic criticism for their stance.
+Many critics viewed the Leopard question as symptomatic of Germany's mishandling of defence and security.
+In a statement that gained German media attention, political analyst Jessica Berlin referred to the then Federal Minister of Defence Christine Lambrecht as a “clueless sock puppet”.

-On 22 January 2023, the German Minister for Foreign Affairs, Annalena Baerbock, told French media that Germany "would not stand in the way" of any Polish decision to send Leopard 2 tanks to Ukraine but noted that "for the moment the question has not been asked."
+On 22 January 2023, the German minister for foreign affairs, Annalena Baerbock, told French media that Germany "would not stand in the way" of any Polish decision to send Leopard 2 tanks to Ukraine but noted that "for the moment the question has not been asked."
 Two days later, Poland made an official request for permission to transfer Polish Leopards to Ukraine.

 On 24 January Der Spiegel reported that the German Chancellor, Olaf Scholz, would the following day, officially announce the transfer of an undisclosed number of German Leopard 2 tanks to Ukraine, beginning with 14 Leopard 2A6s from the active Bundeswehr inventory.
 The German government would also give permission to any country seeking to reexport Leopard 2 tanks to Ukraine.
 These reports were formally confirmed by the German government on 25 January.

-It was also reported that Boris Pistorius, the German defence minister, was encouraging Leopard operating states to start training Ukrainian personnel in their use.
+It was also reported that Boris Pistorius, the German defence minister, was encouraging Leopard-operating states to start training Ukrainian personnel in their use.

-The German decision to provide and approve the provision of Leopard 2 tanks to Ukraine has come after U.S. President Joe Biden decided to provide Ukraine with M1 Abrams tanks, as Germany has insisted on, concluding that it is important to move in lockstep with its allies.
+The German decision to provide and approve the provision of Leopard 2 tanks to Ukraine came after U.S. President Joe Biden decided to provide Ukraine with M1 Abrams tanks, as Germany insisted on moving in coordination with its allies.
 The decision to provide M1 Abrams tanks had previously been opposed by the Pentagon.

 On 15 February 2023, Pistorius expressed his frustration at Germany's allies in their announcement of any donations of Leopard 2 tanks to Ukraine, saying it had "not been exactly breathtaking, to put it mildly."
 Since the change in German position on exports, only Poland had matched the German promise to provide 14 tanks - the two largest donations from a single country.